-Dealing with vital issues such as climate change, migration, environmental degradation, social issues and natural hazards, A level Geography is one of the most relevant subjects for students to study.
+Dealing with vital issues such as climate change, environmental degradation and social issues, A level Geography is one of the most relevant subjects for students to study.

 Students enjoy the scope of the material they cover in geography, the insights it can provide into the world around us and the highly contemporary nature of the issues it tackles.